dnowo/DoItApp/README.md

   - Check your profile data.
   - Sorting by priority, end-date, and finished jobs.
   - Turn ON repeatable job.
+  - Repeatable jobs!
+  - Login and register a new account!
+  - Pagination!

 ### Technologies